Analyzing MINISO Group (MNSO) and Its Rivals

-MINISO Group (NYSE: MNSO) is one of 17 public companies in the “Variety stores” industry, but how does it compare to its competitors?
-We will compare MINISO Group to similar businesses based on the strength of its dividends, earnings, institutional ownership, analyst recommendations, risk, profitability and valuation.
+MINISO Group (NYSE: MNSO) is one of 17 public companies in the “Variety stores” industry, but how does it contrast to its rivals?
+We will compare MINISO Group to similar businesses based on the strength of its institutional ownership, analyst recommendations, earnings, profitability, dividends, risk and valuation.

-MINISO Group pays an annual dividend of $0.14 per share and has a dividend yield of 1.0%.
-MINISO Group pays out -15.4% of its earnings in the form of a dividend.
-As a group, “Variety stores” companies pay a dividend yield of 1.0% and pay out 27.7% of their earnings in the form of a dividend.

 14.2% of MINISO Group shares are owned by institutional investors.
 Comparatively, 69.8% of shares of all “Variety stores” companies are owned by institutional investors.
-12.4% of shares of all “Variety stores” companies are owned by insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock will outperform the market over the long term.
+12.4% of shares of all “Variety stores” companies are owned by company insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a company will outperform the market over the long term.

-This is a summary of recent ratings and recommmendations for MINISO Group and its competitors, as reported by MarketBeat.com.
+This is a summary of recent recommendations and price targets for MINISO Group and its rivals, as reported by MarketBeat.

 |Sell Ratings